 Every 40 seconds, somebody in the United States has a heart attack.
-And they don’t all fit the chest-clutching, drop-to-the-floor stereotype you see on TV.
+That’s about 800,000 heart attacks each year.
+And they don’t all follow that same sudden, chest-clutching, drop-to-the-floor formula you see on TV.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Pressure or tightness in the chest (rather than pain).
+- Pressure or tightness in your chest (rather than pain).

-- Pain in the arm, jaw, neck or back.
+- Pain in your arm, jaw, neck or back.

 - Cold sweats.